 This blog is mainly about physics, energy engineering, software related to these two, and about my life as a small a business owner and master of many websites.
 Plus a bit of experimental internet poetry.

 elkement is an amalgam of my first name Elke and The Subversive Element.
 I run a small engineering consultancy together with my husband.
 Following Star Trek terminology he is Chief Engineer and I am Science Officer.
 We tinker with heat pump systems and control units.
-I am the theory department – developing software for automation and analysis of measurement data.
+I am the theory department – developing software for simulations and analysis of measurement data, and

-My background: MSc/PhD in applied physics + some years experience in R&D / long-term career in IT security based on zero formal credentials (I still support some long-term IT clients today) / MSc in renewable energy + plus an engineering stealth ‘pilot heat pump’ project – boostrapping myself back into engineering and physics / Bio and CV, LinkedIn profile.
+My background: MSc/PhD in applied physics + some years experience in R&D / long-term career in IT security, and still playing a bit with Publc Key Infrastructures today) / MSc in renewable energy + plus an engineering stealth ‘pilot heat pump’ project – bootstrapping myself back into engineering and physics.

 All images and content here is my own or our company’s, unless stated otherwise.
 The Subversive Elkement has a weird sense of humor but turns into a nitpicking stickler and painstaking submitter of DMCA complaints if somebody pirates content without consent.
 I hope my Legal Page is truly scary.